Manojcr06/Manojcr06/README.md

-- 👋 Hi, I’m @Manojcr06
+- 👋 Hi, I’m @Manoj Kumar C R , Information Science Engineer
-- 👀 I’m interested in ...
+- 👀 I’m interested in React Native, Java, Python, Machine Learning
-- 🌱 I’m currently learning ...
+- 🌱 I’m currently learning Data Science
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on Advanced Technologies
-- 📫 How to reach me ...
+- 📫 How to reach me ... manojkumar950348@gmail.com

 <!---
 Manojcr06/Manojcr06 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.